czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 EXAMPLES: Rent control, gov policies that promote employee benefits.

+## FALLACY OF COMPOSITION:

-FALLACY OF COMPOSITION - what is true of a part is true of the whole.
+what is true of a part is true of the whole.

 Whole neighborhoods have been demolished and "redeveloped" with upscale housing and shopping malls as a means of "revitalizing" the community.
 Often the federal government subsidizes this operation.
 Rich people have to be transferred somewhere, as well as displaced people.

-CHESS-PIECE FALLACY:
+## CHESS-PIECE FALLACY:

 Adam Smith: who "seems to imagine that he can arrange the different members of a great society with as much ease as the hand arranges the different pieces upon a chess-board.